Status of early childhood education

 What does early childhood education look like in Indiana?

 There are more than 500,000 children ages 0-5 in Indiana.
 Almost 330,000 of these young children are potentially in need of child care.
 Our youngest learners have access to less than 40,000 high-quality early childhood education seats (Paths to QUALITY™ Level 3 or 4 with national accreditation).

 That means that nearly 290,000 of Indiana’s children are either in need of child care or are in early childhood environments that are not considered high-quality!

 Why does early childhood education matter?

 These statistics are especially startling when one considers the positive impact of early childhood education – not only to the lives of individual children, but to society as a whole.
-Studies by the Urban Child Institute and the World Bank tell us that early childhood education not only affects future academic success: community health and income are affected too.
+Studies by the Urban Child Institute and the World Bank tell us that early childhood education not only affects future academic success.
+It affects community health and income too.

-Children who attend high-quality preschool programs are less likely to need special education, to be arrested or to require social services.
-They tend to be healthier, earn higher incomes and pay more taxes.
-Our community needs a skilled and productive workforce if it is to attract the kind of jobs that will sustain a strong economy, and investments in early childhood indirectly can contribute to these efforts.
+Children who attend high-quality preschool programs are less likely to need special education, to be arrested, or to require social services.
+They tend to be healthier, earn higher incomes, and pay more taxes.
+Our community needs a skilled and productive workforce if it is to attract the kind of jobs that will sustain a strong economy.
+Investments in early childhood indirectly can contribute to these efforts.

 What work is being done to improve the status of early childhood education?

 Child Care Answers works directly with Partnerships for Early Learners, an arm of Early Learning Indiana, to help with the following areas:

 If you are an advocate, you are someone who stands up for what you believe in and you share that message with others.
 Your voice, along with the voices of others, can make a huge impact in early childhood education.